-The subsurface exploration conducted for this project consisted of eight (8) borings (identified as Boring Nos.
-B-1 through B-8) advanced to depths of 10 to $25\pm$ feet below the existing site grades.
+The subsurface exploration conducted for this project consisted of five (5) borings (identified as Boring Nos.
+B-1 through B-5) advanced to depths of 15 to $25\pm$ feet below the existing site grades.
 All of the borings were logged during drilling by a member of our staff.
+All of the boring locations were cleared by a private geophysical testing company prior to drilling.